 Getting Your Foot in the Door

 Choosing accommodation is a big decision and making an informed choice can help enhance your time at Greenwich.
+This page consists of top tips and guides from our advisors with all things renting.

 Know Your Rights